rjbultitude/theconditionalorchestra/README.md

 Remove stop state for custom location submit button

-Fade all sounds in on start (using `masterGain`?)

-Modulate master volume for windy conditions.
-Requires sounds to be routed through one channel
+Modulate padSounds volume for windy conditions

 Use different array of intervals for rain arpeggio for seventh chords